Andrew Parkinson (soccer)

-Andrew Parkinson is a retired American soccer forward born in South Africa who spent time playing in both South Africa and England before immigrating to the U.S. where he played five seasons in the North American Soccer League, two in Major Indoor Soccer League and one in the American Soccer League.
+Andrew Parkinson (born May 5, 1959) is an American retired soccer forward/midfielder born in Johannesburg, South Africa who grew up playing soccer in Johannesburg, South Africa and then Newcastle, England before immigrating to the U.S. where he played five seasons in the North American Soccer League, two in Major Indoor Soccer League and one in the American Soccer League.
 Parkinson earned two caps with the U.S. national team in 1984.